Jeppesen: Alleged involvement with CIA extraordinary rendition flights

 On October 23, 2006, The New Yorker reported that Jeppesen handled the logistical planning for the CIA's extraordinary rendition flights.
-The allegation was based on information from an ex-employee who quoted Bob Overby, managing director of the company, as saying, "We do all of the extraordinary rendition flights—you know, the torture flights.
+The allegation was based on information from an ex-employee who quoted Bob Overby, the company's managing director, as saying, "We do all of the extraordinary rendition flights—you know, the torture flights.
 Let's face it, some of these flights end up that way.
 It certainly pays well."
 The article went on to suggest that this may make Jeppesen a potential defendant in a lawsuit by Khalid El-Masri.

-Jeppesen was named as a defendant in a lawsuit filed by the American Civil Liberties Union (ACLU) on May 30, 2007, on behalf of several others who were allegedly subject to extraordinary rendition.
-The suit was dismissed in February 2008 on a motion from the United States government, on the basis that proceeding with the case would reveal state secrets and endanger relations with other nations that had cooperated.
+Jeppesen was named as a defendant in a lawsuit filed by the American Civil Liberties Union (ACLU) on May 30, 2007 on behalf of several others who were allegedly subject to extraordinary rendition.
+The suit was dismissed in February 2008 on a motion from the United States government on the basis that proceeding with the case would reveal state secrets and endanger relations with other nations that had cooperated.

 On May 16, 2011, the Supreme Court declined to review the decision of the Ninth Circuit to dismiss the case.